The right shop can reduce the cost of auto repairs

 Selecting an Auto Repair Shop

 Auto repair is a multi-billion dollar industry, and every vehicle owner will contribute to it at some time or another.
-Today the average cost of auto repair can approach just under $6,000, for year's driving, or 15,000 miles.
+Today the average cost of auto repair can approach just under $6,000, for a year's driving, or 15,000 miles.
 Finding the right repair facility for the job is critical to avoid excessive or needless costs.
 The consumer should also seek out facilities that employ ASE (Automotive Service Excellence) technicians, who have thoroughly tested in the various repair areas.
 ASE certification is the benchmark for the most competent repair facilities, and often require all of their technicians to be certified in at least one area of expertise.

 Dealerships such as Ford, Chrysler, Toyota and Mercedes Benz represent the premium, high-end auto repair facilities for the consumer.
 Dealerships carry and install only their manufacture's original equipment parts and systems, specifically designed to fit the vehicles and operate under proven, tested parameters.
 Dealership technicians are specialists that deal exclusively with one type of vehicle, representing all makes, years and models of that vehicle.
 For vehicle owners who are sticklers for precision, where cost is no object, dealerships are hard to beat for professional repair, usually carrying the best guarantees and warranties.
 However, the flat-rate manual costs (allotted repair labor time) can run as much as twice as any other repair facility, along with very high parts costs.
 Dealerships excel in areas of difficult troubleshooting, like electrical and fuel injection malfunctions, as well as elusive, intermittent problems that involve very specific and sensitive systems.